 Here is what I entered to get the result I want.

 du -hx --max-depth=2 |grep G

-It will shown you the folders which took over 1GB.
+It will show you the folders which took over 1GB.

-–max-depth=2 means max depth of folder is two.
+–max-depth=2 means the max depth of folder is two.

 |grep G means at least 1GB.
 You can also use |grep M.